thisisismail/psfb-control/README.md

 **DESIGN AND DEVELOPMENT OF PHASE SHIFT FULL BRIDGE DC-DC CONVERTER**

 This is my project with the topic of Design and Development of Phase Shifted DC-DC Converter.
-I did all the design processes from simulation, hardware design, control programming, and system testing.
+I did all the design processes from simulation, hardware design, control programming, to system testing.